Sentence Structure

 Not Parallel:

-The economic problems were caused by lenders who gave mortgages to people who really could not afford them, by credit cards companies who approved too much easy credit, and by people borrowing more than they could repay.
+The economic problems were caused by lenders who gave mortgages to people who really could not afford them, by credit card companies who approved too much easy credit, and by people borrowing more than they could repay.

 The last clause uses an -ing word (borrowing) instead of a subject - verb (who + verb) combination.